Javiera Carrera: Independence activism

-During the time of the Patria Vieja ("Old Republic"), she became the firmest supporter of her family in their struggle to achieve an independent Chile.
+During the time of the Patria Vieja ("Old Republic"), Javiera Carrera became the firmest supporter of her family in their struggle to achieve an independent Chile.
 This struggle for independence affected many Chilean families, leading to politics being introduced into family dynamics.
 The Carreras were no exception, and she took many actions to support her family's goals.
 Women often acted as couriers, petitioners, activists, spies, and other roles that supported the movement for Chilean independence.
-She organized and supported all the social organizations that lent their support to the nascent government.
-At that time she sewed the first Chilean flag (1812).
-Due to all of her activities, she became the visible face and heroine of those early struggles.
+She organized and supported the social organizations that lent their backing to the nascent government, hid soldiers in her home, and was known for receiving, in the dead of night, ox-carts driven by huasos that carried weapons for distribution around the city; her role was so prominent that revolutionaries reportedly used the phrase "viva la Panchita" ("long live little Panchita") as a rallying watchword, and she was credited with lifting spirits during periods of military defeat.